The Arcosanti Visitor Experience

 Tours: Let Us Be Your Guide

-PLEASE NOTE: Our Visitors Center summer hours are 8 am to 4 pm daily, with tours offered Thursdays through Mondays.
+PLEASE NOTE: Our Visitors Center hours are 9 am to 5 pm daily, with tours offered daily.
 Our café is open 8:30 am to 3:30 pm, Thursdays through Mondays.

 The easiest way to get to know Arcosanti is by taking one of our tours.
 From multiple daily site tours to speciality tours focusing on sustainability, architecture, and our extensive archives, you’re sure to find one (or several) to spark your interest and imagination.
 We even offer tours tailored to K-12 school groups.
 All Arcosanti tours are led by members of our community.
 Advance booking is highly recommended, and some tours are by appointment only.

 Day visitors must be part of a guided tour in order to explore the grounds and architecture of Arcosanti.

 The Visitor’s Center, Café, Gallery & Gift Shop, and restrooms are accessible to day visitors who do not wish to take the guided tour.

 Those visitors taking the guided tour will be asked to sign a Release Form prior to their tour.